Get insider access

 Virtual Surround

 This soundbar has a few sound enhancement features.
 It offers four EQ presets: 'Standard', 'Dialogue', 'Movie', 'Music', and 'Night'.
-There's also a Volume Mode feature to quiet loud commercials, which you can set to 'Off', 'Leveling', or 'Night Mode'.
-There's also an adjustable Speech Clarity feature to make voices more crisp, and you can choose between 'Off', 'Low', and 'High'.
+There's also a Volume Mode feature to quiet loud commercials.
+You can set it to 'Off', 'Leveling', or 'Night Mode' depending on how much you want to balance the sound between your programs.
+There's also an adjustable Speech Clarity feature to make voices crisper, and you can choose between 'Off', 'Low', and 'High'.
 If you update it to firmware version 11.0.0 or higher, you get bass and treble adjustments to customize its sound.

 Connectivity